Zeros of derivatives of strictly non-real meromorphic functions: Introduction

 where $T$ is a rational function with $|T(x)| = 1$ for all $x \in \R$.

 If, in addition, $f$, $f'$, $f''$ and $ f'''$ have only real zeros, then $f$ is given by one of the following, in which $a, b, c , d \in \C$ and $\mu \in \Z $:

 \end{thm}

-\begin{thm} Let $f$ be a strictly non-real meromorphic function in the plane such that all zeros of $f^{(m)}$ are real for $m=0, \ldots, 10$.
+\begin{thm} Let $f$ be a strictly non-real meromorphic function in the plane such that all zeros of $f^{(m)}$ are real for $m=0, \ldots, 9$.
 Then $f$ is given by (\ref{thm1con1}). \end{thm}

 It is very unlikely that Theorems \ref{thm1} and \ref{thm2} are sharp in terms of the number of derivatives considered, but examples (III)-(VI) of Theorem~\ref{thmsnr} show that the absence of non-real zeros of $f$, $f'$ and $f''$ is not enough to imply (\ref{thm1con1}).

-The next result retains the assumption in Theorem \ref{thmsnr} on the reality of poles, but sets out to eliminate the hypothesis that $f'$ has only real zeros.
+The next result concerns the determination of all meromorphic functions $f$ in the plane such that $f$ and $f''$ have only real zeros and poles (thus discarding the hypothesis in Theorem~\ref{thmsnr} that $f'$ has only real zeros).
+Such a classification is not known in the real meromorphic case, except when $f$ has finitely many poles \cite{BEL,SS}, or finitely many zeros \cite{Lawiman13}, but for strictly non-real functions of finite lower order the problem is solved by the following theorem, in which the terminology is from \cite{Hay2}.

 \begin{thm} Let $f$ be a strictly non-real meromorphic function in the plane, such that all but finitely many zeros and poles of $f$ and $f''$ are real.
 Then $f$ satisfies, as $r \to \infty$,

 If, in addition, $f$ has finite lower order and all zeros and poles of $f$ and $f''$ are real then $f$ is given by one of